jostylr/event-when/README.md

 ---
 <a name="scope"></a>
-### scope(str ev, obj) --> scope keys/ obj / ev
+### scope(str key, obj) --> scope keys/ scope obj / emitter

 This manages associated data and other stuff for the scoped event ev.

 __arguments__

-* `ev` This is the full event to associate the information with.
+* `key` This is the scope name
 * `obj` This is whatever one wants to associate with the scope.
+It overwrites what is there if present.
+The value null for `obj` will delete the scope.

 __return__

 * 0 arguments.
 Leads to the scope keys being returned.
 * 1 arguments.
 Leads to specified scope's object being returned.
 * 2 arguments.
 Emitter returned for chaining.

-__note__

-The scope is associated not only just the full scope, but also its parts.
-For example, the event "file:bob" would have associated scopes of "file", "bob", and "file:bob".
-In a handler with signature `(data, evObj)`, this can be accessed by `evObj.scopes.bob`, `evObj.scopes.file`, and `evObj.scopes["file:bob"]`,  assuming there are scopes associated with those strings.

 __example__